lizmat/articles/lazyindustrious.md

 elves to do the actual job!

 And a happy advent from all of the elves involved in this blog post!
-Yours truly is pretty sure no elves were harmed in any way.
+Yours truly is pretty sure no fast, slow or any other elf was harmed in any way.